Let me ask you something. are you able to work out what in your life is urgent vs important?

-Anything thats urgent AND important are things that demand your time and energy there and then, and everything else has to be left.
-These are usually emergencies such as illness, breakdown, family emergency etc…..
+Anything that is both urgent AND important are things that demand your time and energy there and then, and everything else has to be left alone til later.

 Other things that make their way into this section are more self inflicted – such as a looming deadline that you have to hit, a missed birthday that you need to send card/present for, a school play that needs a costume today etc….

 They are items that will push you towards your goals, but there is no time limit on them so they can be completed when you have the time.

 Obviously you can see that if you don’t manage your TO DO list and schedule tasks into your diary regularly, items will gradually move from this section to the FIREFIGHTING section i.e. if you don’t regularly maintain your boiler in your home then one day is may well breakdown and need immediate attention, money and stress – so this is where you have to use your new found time/diary management skills to keep on top of everything – scheduling in a regular maintenance appointment with a plumber will ensure that your boiler is always working to its optimum level.

 Now ask yourself why are you letting them get in the way of your GROWING tasks?

 Endless phone calls (sales calls etc…), emails, junk mail, people constantly demanding your time and energy on things that aren’t important, the list is unfortunately endless.

 You would be amazed at how much time the average office worker loses in their day by interruptions, and not only the interruption but also the time lost in getting back into the work that was interrupted.
 We simply don’t need this in our lives if we want to be more time savvy.

 Take a look at a typical day – how much of your time is wasted by items such as those listed above?

-Can you do something about the distractions?
-Working from home for some of the week, going into a meeting room to get an important piece of work done, not answering the phone and letting it go to voicemail ready for you to deal with when convenient, reading emails once a day only, planning your time so that you can get something done when you are by yourself etc….
+Why not try working from home for some of the week, or going into a meeting room to get an important piece of work done, or how about not answering the phone and letting it go to voice mail ready for you to deal with when convenient, reading emails once a day only, planning your time so that you can get something done when you are by yourself etc….

 Its only when you see that an item is in this section that you can see its value (or lack of) in your life.

 I’m not even going to write much about this one as its so self explanatory.

 Take anything off your TO DO list NOW that lies in this category – trust me – it will make you smile!

 Struggling to think of things? how about watching TV that isn’t important to you (flicking endlessly through the channels, Lie Ins for the sake of it, mending an item of clothing that you actually won’t wear again, etc…

 So – whats the key to balancing urgent vs important things?